elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 Insight :
 - This query helps in understanding the trends in content production by showing how many movies and TV shows were released each year.

--It can help analyze whether Netflix has been adding more recent content or if older titles dominate its catalog.
+- It can help analyze whether Netflix has been adding more recent content or if older titles dominate its catalog.

--The results can be used for trend forecasting and content acquisition strategies.
+- The results can be used for trend forecasting and content acquisition strategies.

 ### 4.Find the content Distribution by Country.
 ```sql